arduino/compile-sketches/README.md

 ### `enable-size-deltas-report`

-Set to `true` to cause the action to determine the change in memory usage of the compiled sketches between the pull request branch and the tip of the pull request's base branch.
+Set to `true` to cause the action to determine the change in memory usage of the compiled sketches.
+If the workflow is triggered by a `pull_request` event, the comparison is between the pull request branch and the tip of the pull request's base branch.
+If the workflow is triggered by a `push` event, the comparison is between the pushed commit and its immediate parent.
 This may be used with the [`arduino/actions/libraries/report-size-deltas` action](https://github.com/arduino/actions/tree/master/libraries/report-size-deltas).
 Default `false`.

 ## Example usage